agropunx/PigApp/README.md

-# PigApp
+# PigApp Demo

-## Description
+## App Description
-Matlab implentation of a digital signal processing standalone application.
+Voice Processing desktop standalone application built in matlab.
 This app is focused on the estimation of the state of fatigue from the processeing of human voice recordings of patient undergoing a physical stress trial.

 The stress trial consist in the continuos as-quick-as-you-can repetition of a single word, where the primary data collected is the number and distribution of the words said during different apneas periods (i.e. the time taken by patients between two consecutive breath-ins).